giantpaper/breakpoints.js/README.md

 import Breakpoints from './breakpoints.js';

 // List your breakpoints here.
-If left blank, default ones will be used. let breakpoints = new Breakpoints([
+If left blank, default ones will be used.
+// Just like Bootstrap, the first breakpoint must always be 0 otherwise it won't work as expected. let breakpoints = new Breakpoints([
 	[	'xs',	0	],
 	[	'sm',	480	],